janessatran/janessatran.github.io/_posts/2022/2022-07-02-closures-in-javascript.md

 ## How do Closures work?

-It's important to understand a few _other_ concepts when understanding how closures work.
+A closure is able to access variables in the outer function, even after that outer function has returned because of lexical scoping.
+To begin understanding how that works, we need to understand the lexical environment.

 A **Lexical Environment** is a map between identifiers (local variable names) and values.
-It's part of every execution context (the state of the stack frame).
+It's part of every execution context (the state of the stack frame at runtime).

 Every function in JavaScript maintains reference to its outer lexical environment.
 This enables code inside a function to "see" variables declared outside the function, regardless of when it's called.